Xyclade/MachineLearning/Readme.md

 For each of these examples we used the [Smile Machine Learning](https://github.com/haifengl/smile/releases) library.
 We used both the `smile-core` and `smile-plot` libraries.
 These libraries are available on [Maven](http://search.maven.org), Gradle, Ivy, SBT and Leiningen.
 Information on how to add them using one of these systems can be found [here for the core](https://www.versioneye.com/java/com.github.haifengl:smile-core/1.0.2), and [here for the plotting library](https://www.versioneye.com/java/com.github.haifengl:smile-plot/1.0.2).

 So before you start working through an example, I assume you made a new project in your favourite IDE, and added the `smile-core` and `smile-plot` libraries to your project.
-Additional libraries addition and how to get the example data is addressed per example.
+Additional libraries when used, and how to get the example data is addressed per example.

 ##Labeling ISPs based on their down/upload speed (K-NN using Smile in Scala)